 - Inherit assets in Spain

-This is called a certificate of Empadronamiento: The certificate which is valid for 6 months, proves that you have been registered on the Municpal census (Padron) as living at your current address in Spain.
+Certificate of Empadronamiento.
+The certificate which is valid for 3 months, proves that you have been registered on the Municipal census (Padron) as living at your current address in Spain.

-Initially you will be registered under your passport number(s) and then you return to confirm your residence status when you have your certificate of residencia.
+Initially you will be registered under your passport number(s) and then you return to confirm your residence status when you have your certificate of residencia or TIE.

-If you are Non Fiscally Resident – remember that means you don’t pay your income taxes here, but do own property here in Tenerife and you also let that property out to long or short term tenants, from January this year you will be required to obtain a UK bi-lingual certificate proving fiscal residency in the UK.
+If you are Non Fiscally Resident – remember that means you don’t pay your income taxes here, but do own property here in Tenerife and you also let that property out to long or short term tenants, from January 2021 you will be required to obtain a UK bilingual certificate proving fiscal residency in the UK.